 Types of Bamboo Flooring

-Bamboo is solid, strand-woven or engineered and comes in either a vertical or a horizontal alignment with natural or carbonized colors.
-Engineered bamboo flooring does not perform as well and may delaminate.
+Bamboo is solid, strand-woven or engineered, and comes in either a vertical or a horizontal alignment with natural or carbonized colors.
+Engineered bamboo flooring does not last as long over time.
 Bamboo with natural blonde colors is 30 percent stronger than smoky, caramel-colored carbonized bamboo, which undergoes a longer boiling process to get its colorization.
-Moso bamboo, the strongest of the species, grows at least five to seven years before it's harvested.
+"Moso" bamboo, the strongest of the species, grows at least five to seven years before it's harvested.
 While the horizontal alignment -- the pattern goes side to side rather than the plank's length -- may be visually appealing, vertical alignment is stronger.

 Pros: Sustainable Durability and Strength

-The part of the bamboo trunk -- culm -- that produces the strongest materials comes from the portion closest to the ground.
-Bamboo has a Janka -- a scale that ranks the durability of wood -- hardness ranking of 1650, stronger than hard maple's 1450, white oak's 1360 and red oak's 1290.
-Bamboo, like wood, is a renewable resource, but it takes roughly seven years to mature, compared to hardwoods, which can take up to 50 years.
+The part of the bamboo trunk -- called the "culm" -- produces the strongest materials, and comes from the portion closest to the ground.
+Bamboo is rated as one of the hardest woods, perfect for flooring that sees a lot of foot traffic.
+In fact, bamboo is rated as stronger than hard maple, white oak and red oak.
+It's a practical and sustainable renewable resource, as it takes roughly seven years to mature, compared to hardwoods, which can take up to 50 years.

 Cons: Quality of Manufacturing

-The drawbacks of bamboo begin with a product that was imported even though it doesn't maintain quality manufacturing standards and finishes.
-Cheap, poorly manufactured bamboo, made from immature stalks, not only cups, but it also dents, scratches and delaminates; it can emit unsafe amounts of formaldehyde and other chemical toxins.
-High-quality manufacturers create products safely that follow European EO safety standards with the documentation that backs this up.
-While it is moisture resistant, too much water can damage bamboo, so don't install it in bathrooms or areas with high moisture content.
+The drawbacks of bamboo are the products that do not meet or maintain quality manufacturing standards and finishes.
+Cheap, poorly manufactured bamboo made from immature stalks can "cup" under pressure, and is also easily scratched and dented.
+It can emit unsafe amounts of formaldehyde and other chemical toxins.
+(High-quality manufacturers create products safely that follow European EO safety standards with documentation.)
+Another con: while it is moisture resistant, too much water can damage bamboo.
+Don't install it in bathrooms or areas with high moisture content.

 Choose Quality Products